wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 We do not print the actual output values of PRNibble, but we output the results of a correctness check of the GPU version against our CPU implementation. `0 errors occurred.` indicates that LGC has generated an output that exactly matches our CPU validation implementation.

-Our implementations is validated against the [HIVE reference implementation](https://gitlab.hiveprogram.com/ggillary/local_graph_clustering_socialmedia).
+Our implementations are validated against the [HIVE reference implementation](https://gitlab.hiveprogram.com/ggillary/local_graph_clustering_socialmedia).

 For ease of exposition, and to help in mapping the workflow to Gunrock primitives, we also implemented [a version of PRNibble in pygunrock](https://github.com/gunrock/pygunrock/blob/master/apps/pr_nibble.py).
 This implementation is nearly identical to the actual Gunrock app, but in a way that more clearly exposes the logic of the app and eliminates a lot of Gunrock scaffolding/memory management/etc.